Hybrid Work Systems for Neurodivergent Founders: Scale Without Hiring More Staff

 • Important work gets postponed because urgent tasks keep appearing

 This is not a discipline problem.
-It is not a focus problem.
-It is a systems problem.
+It is not a focus problem either.
+Instead, the real issue is the way work systems are designed.

 “Cognitive load reduction is not a luxury for neurodivergent founders.
 It is the foundation that makes everything else possible.”